velartrill/velartrill.github.io/orig/spirals/cohesion/out-of-the-dark.md

 “Why’s that?”

 “Because when I walk away from an action, the wound is whole again.”
 Safris caresses her cheek.
 “See, a few years back there was this commune that went bad.
 Social structure broke down completely.
 Civil servants were enforcing labor quotas with beatings and public humiliation all while they built themselves mansions and hoarded food.
 The Homeguard took what they wanted from whoever they wanted, right outta the Imperial Guard playbook.
 There was looting and rioting.
 Rampant drug addiction.
 It was like something out of a nightmare.
 The opposite of everything we’re supposed to be.
 The civvies couldn’t do anything because they were too fractured.
 The civil service was too incompetent to run the place correctly even if they’d felt inclined to, and they sure as shit didn't.”
+She makes a face.
+"I'm *still* angry the local Shevran were somehow incompetent enough to let it get to that state.
+I hope that tit Pervin doesn't get to sit down without smarting for the next galactic rotation."

 “So what happened?”

-“What happened is the Shevran found out.
+“What happened is the Control Council found out.
 I was fresh out of the Academy when they put me on the task force.
 It was one hell of a first mission, let me tell you.
-The Section Head called blank slate.
+Seruan-*nillas* called blank slate.
 They packed five whole railcars with soldiers, and sent us in on the Core Line.
 We took control of the whole _rantal_ by force, arrested damn near the whole civil service, sent most of the Homeguard off for reeducation.
 I swear, that week was damn near the worst of my life.
 I saw things I still have nightmares about.
 There was this one boy--” She stops, shakes her head.
 "We got him out.
 We got them all out."
 All of a sudden, it's like she's talking more to herself than Cassil.
 "We emptied out the commune and resettled the people who used to live there where we thought was best.
 They all lived.
 They *all* got second chances."
-She closes her eyes, and for an uncharacteristic moment, Cassil feels Safris’ arm tremble.
+She closes her eyes, and for an uncharacteristic moment, Cassil feels Safris tremble.
 "That's what matters.
 That's what I gotta remember."

 “…'resettled'?
 You mean you dragged them out of their homes and forced them all to move to different communes?”
 Cassil glowers, shuddering.
 “I can’t imagine making a thousand people give up everything they'd ever known like that. *That* sounds like a nightmare.”